 16. Add fairytale magic with nature-inspired path lights

 Take inspiration from nature and choose garden lights that have organic shapes and a gentle glow.
-From bees to pineapples, there are lots of flora- and fauna-inspired designs that'll help you create an organic look.
+From bees to pineapples, there are lots of flora- and fauna-inspired outdoor lighting designs that'll help you create an organic look.

 This garden border has been decorated with Mini Mushroom Solar Stake Lights from Lights4fun.
 Great as a garden lighting idea for kids to enjoy.